kaliberjs/build/docs/src/content/configuration/index.raw.md

 We tend to lean towards zero configuration.
 There are however a few essentials that do require configuration.

+This library does provide a way to have environment specific configuration in your project.

 {toc}

 ### Environment variables